Spring – It’s that time of year when pets start to shed their winter coat.

 The Electrostatic properties of a rubber broom act as a magnet attracting pet hair from hard floors – One of the coolest things about using a rubber broom is the way the work.

-It seems like hair is magically attracted to the broom bristles from within any cracks in the floors.
+It seems like the hair is magically attracted to the broom bristles from within any cracks in the floors.
 When we say ‘seems like’, this is exactly what is happening.

 The differences in electrical charges between the hair and the broom create static, which makes the hair jump towards the broom.
 The brush is also able to pick up hairs from any hard to reach corners or nooks.